kassonlab/gromacs-gmxapi/python_packaging/docker/README.md

     # optional:
     docker tag gmxapi/gromacs-dependencies-mpich gmxapi/gromacs-dependencies-mpich:${FORKPOINT}

-This should rarely be necessary, and the dependent images can pull the `latest` from dockerhub.
+This should rarely be necessary, and the dependent images can probably just pull the `latest` from dockerhub.

 For `gromacs`, the build context needs to be the root of the GROMACS repository (`../..`).
+In case images for feature branches diverge too much or become tightly coupled to particular revisions in `master`, it may be useful to tag this image to annotate the GROMACS build.

     # Use DOCKER_CORES to let `make` use all cores available to the Docker engine.
     # optionally include an additional `--build-arg REF=${FORKPOINT}`